asmaloney/crossguid/README.md

 parsing, stringifying, and comparing IDs.
 The guid generation technique is determined by your platform:

+## Forked by asmaloney

+This was forked from https://github.com/graeme-hill/crossguid @ [b151b7d](https://github.com/graeme-hill/crossguid/commit/b151b7d1aeb68c4b9e98a8a2e0a547885aa0b60c) because Graeme chose to make it require C++17.
+This fork has the same functionality but only requires C++11.

 ## Linux

 On linux you can use `libuuid` which is pretty standard.
 On distros like Ubuntu